K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 # Running Apache In A Different Subsystem

+These instructions are based off Dawn May's guide for [Run an HTTP Server in its own subsystem](https://dawnmayi.com/2014/05/21/run-an-http-server-in-its-own-subsystem/)

 ## Launch your application and test!

 Go to your application and visit a page that will access the database.
 Then run WRKACTJOB and check that the QZDASOINIT jobs are running in your new subsystem.
 If successful